sameernadaf21/aps-portfolio/README.md

 ### 6. 🌍 *Sustainable Supply Chain Management*

 #### USE CASE:
-Implementing sustainable practices in supply chain management involves reducing environmental impact and promoting social responsibility.
-Techniques like Green Logistics, Circular Economy Models, and Principles like Lazy Propagation are used to enhance sustainability.
+Implementing sustainable practices in supply chain management involves lowering environmental impact and fostering social responsibility.
+Techniques like Green Logistics, Circular Economy Models, and Principles like Lazy Propagation are utilized to promote sustainability.

 #### CHALLENGES:
 Balancing sustainability goals with cost and operational efficiency.
 Implementing and monitoring sustainable practices across the supply chain.
-Ensuring compliance with environmental regulations and standards.
+Ensuring compliance with environmental legislation and standards.

 #### STRATEGIES USED:
 - *Green Logistics*: Reduces environmental impact through efficient logistics practices.